BrzoskwiPK/MVCProject/README.md

 In order to run this application, we need to have the project downloaded.

-1. Clone this repository via GIT or just download a zip with the content.
+- Clone this repository via GIT or just download a zip with the content.
-2. Open the project in Visual Studio.
+- Open the project in Visual Studio.
-3. On the top of the application, click the green arrow or just simply click **Ctrl + F5**.
+- On the top of the application, click the green arrow or just simply click **Ctrl + F5**.

 3. #### How to run tests

-After loading the project into the Visual Studio, please go to the **Test** tab and choose **Run all tests** or just simply click **Ctrl + R, Ctrl + A**.
+After loading the project into the Visual Studio, please go to the **Test** tab and choose **Run all tests** or just simply click **Ctrl + R, Ctrl + A**.<br>
 Test suites should be loaded and after a few seconds result will be displayed.

 4. #### How to seed the data into the database

-In order to seed the entities data into the database, you have to create a migration.
+In order to seed the entities data into the database, you have to create a migration.<br>
 Move into the project directory and use below commands:

 `
-dotnet tool install --global dotnet-ef dotnet add package Microsoft.EntityFrameworkCore.Design dotnet ef migrations add CompleteMigration dotnet ef database update
+dotnet tool install --global dotnet-ef<br>
+dotnet add package Microsoft.EntityFrameworkCore.Design<br>
+dotnet ef migrations add CompleteMigration<br>
+dotnet ef database update<br>
 `

 It should create a migration, which has to be applied to the database with usage of the last command.

-Now it's the time to seed the user + roles related data into the database.
-YOU NEED TO DO THIS, IF YOU WANT TO TRY ACCOUNT WITH ELEVATED PRIVILEGES!
+Now it's the time to seed the user + roles related data into the database.<br>YOU NEED TO DO THIS, IF YOU WANT TO TRY ACCOUNT WITH ELEVATED PRIVILEGES!

 Please, use this command:

 > dotnet run seed

-Script should load two test users to the database.
-One of them has elevated privileges (librarian) and one is just a standard user (student).
+Script should load two test users to the database.<br>One of them has elevated privileges (librarian) and one is just a standard user (student).<br>
 Here you can find credentials:

-`ADMIN: <br>
-Login: librarian@gmail.com <br>
-Password: librarian123<br>`

-`STUDENT: <br>
-Login: student@gmail.com <br>
-Password: student123 <br>
 `
+- ADMIN:
+- Login: librarian@gmail.com
+- Password: librarian123
+`

+`
+- STUDENT:
+- Login: student@gmail.com
+- Password: student123
+`

 5. #### How to access Swagger

-If we have our application loaded, we can access the Swagger, where we can try our REST API.
+If we have our application loaded, we can access the Swagger, where we can try our REST API.<br>
 In order to get there, we have to visit this link: **https://localhost:7085/swagger/index.html**.

 Here, how it looks like: